mttfshr/mattfisher.io/PROJECT_SUMMARY.md

 ## Session Notes

 **Note**: Only the 5 most recent sessions are kept here.
 Older sessions are archived in `docs/log/entries.md`.

+### May 20, 2025 - Session 40 Summary
+- Enhanced log display with more accessible formatting and improved organization
+- Separated log entries into two files:
+  - entries.md: Regular updates in log format
+  - sessions.md: Development session notes written by Claude
+- Removed LogPin component as pins now have their own dedicated section
+- Removed time display from log entries which showed incorrect 5:00am timestamps
+- Created dedicated LogSession component to better style development session notes
+- Added "Notes by Claude" indicator for session entries
+- Added title display for entries to show text after colon in the first line
+- Implemented deep linking capability to individual log entries via anchor links
+- Added filtering system to show only updates, only sessions, or all entries
+- Created type filters that can be combined with existing tag filters
+- Added entry statistics (total entries, updates, sessions) to log page
+- Improved mobile responsiveness of filter sections

+### May 18, 2025 - Session 39 Summary
+- Strategized media storage approach for the website
+- Decided on Cloudflare Images for static images and video thumbnails
+- Continuing with Vimeo for video hosting due to its social features and bandwidth advantages
+- Designed hybrid workflow for Obsidian/NAS to web publishing:
+  - Create content in Obsidian with local NAS image links
+  - Process markdown files to upload images to Cloudflare when ready to publish
+  - Automatically update links in markdown from local to Cloudflare URLs
+- Developed plan for automating video thumbnail generation:
+  - Extract video IDs from Vimeo/YouTube URLs
+  - Fetch thumbnails from respective video platforms
+  - Upload to Cloudflare Images
+  - Create catalog for easy reference
+- Planned to create scripts and utilities:
+  - Markdown processor for handling image replacements
+  - Image upload utility for NAS to Cloudflare
+  - Video thumbnail automation
+  - Vue components for consistent media display
+- Emphasized maintaining a streamlined workflow between local content creation and web publishing

 ### May 18, 2025 - Session 38 Summary
 - Integrated collections within the workbook section rather than as a separate top-level navigation item